Sampling from high-dimensional, multimodal distributions using automatically tuned, tempered Hamiltonian Monte Carlo: Other recent approaches to sampling from multimodal distributions

 Wormhole Hamiltonian Monte Carlo \citep{lan2014wormhole} connects the known locations of the modes by modifying the metric so that the modes are close to each other under the modified metric.
-The method then runs Riemannian manifold Hamiltonian Monte Carlo, which takes into account the given metric while simulating the Hamiltonian paths \citep{girolami2011riemann}.
+The method then runs Riemannian manifold Hamiltonian Monte Carlo, which takes into account the given metric while simulating the Hamiltonian trajectories \citep{girolami2011riemann}.

 \citet{tak2018repelling} developed a novel strategy that attempts a MH move that favors \emph{low} target probability density points before attempting another MH move that favors high density points.
 In their algorithm, the proposal is first repelled from the the current state and then attracted by a local mode, which may be a different mode than that it started from.
 The authors, however, could only develop their method for symmetric proposal kernels, such as zero-mean random walk perturbations.
 Due to the use of random walk kernels, the scaling rate with respect to the space dimension is not likely to be more favorable than methods based on HMC.
-Moreover, the random walk variance greatly affects the probability of mode hopping, but its tuning may not be straightforward in practice.
+Moreover, the random walk variance greatly affects the probability of transitions from one mode to another, but the tuning may not be straightforward in practice.

+There are interesting recent developments in sampling techniques that offer alternatives to the MCMC framework.
+For instance, \citet{qiu2024efficient} developed a method for sampling from multimodal distributions by applying a series of invertible maps constructed by neural networks to draws from a simple base distribution \citep{hoffman2019neutra, kingma2016improved}.
+These invertible maps bridge a sequence of intermediate tempered distributions, trained in a way that approximates the Wasserstein gradient flow.
+One potential drawback of this method is that the normalizing constants of the tempered distributions need to be estimated by importance sampling, which often does not scale to high dimensions.
+In general, the construction of a manageable pullback distribution for a complex target distribution can complement MCMC sampling, and vice versa.